hyperledger-archives/education-cryptomoji/code/part-one/README.md

 Blockchain validation is a huge and varied topic.
 In Sawtooth, validation is so important that the central component is named a "validator".
-For this section, you get to be your own validator and finally verify all that cryptographic boilerplate you've been including with your blocks and transactions.
+For this section, you get to be your own validator and finally verify all of that cryptographic boilerplate you've been including with your blocks and transactions.

 You can use your `signing.verify` method to ensure none of your transactions